tthurnreiter/fints-to-ynab/README.md

 The last 10 days of transactions are imported.
 It's safe to run this script periodically as duplicates (already imported transactions) are filtered out.

+It probably only works with german ING at the moment.

 ## Settings
 Connection details need to be set up in a `settings.json` file in the project folder, see an example at `settings.sample.json`.